t3chyy/WeatherRadioMod/README.md

 ![Screenshot](screenshot1.png)
 ![Screenshot](screenshot2.png)

+# Permissions

+**May I use The Weather Radio Mod in my modpack?**
+As long as proper credit is given, yes.

+**May I build, test or modify the source code provided?**
+Yes, so long as you aren't claiming the whole mod as yours.

 # TODO:
 - [ ] Add crafting recipes and parts like tuners, PCBs and more.
 - [ ] Ability to play audio streams like police scanners and NWR channels.